faraz9993/All_EIC_DevOps_Training/Day_1_Task.md

 ![alt text](/images/image-4.png)

 -----
-- In the below image, I have removed a user named developer from the group called devteam using command gpasswd -d.
+- In the below image, I have removed a user named "developer" from the group called "devteam" using command gpasswd -d.

 ```
 sudo gpasswd -d developer devteam